JTCyberTech/Cybersecurity-Home-Labs/Study Guides /CompTIA/Network+/Section 1.2 Part 2.md

 - A building or group of building (High speed connectivity)
 - Uses Ethernet or 802.11 Wireless
   - Any slower is not local.

+Dion
+- Connects components within a limited distance.
+(100 meters/ 300 ft)
+  - Each segement can go about 100m with CAT 5 cabling.
+- Think: Small office or one floor of an office building.

+Ethernet = IEEE 802.3
+Wi-Fi = IEEE 802.11

 #